Home Ghost books Wiild about FL Books Realtor Mystery Series War in West

 Indian Key Historic State Park, Windley Key Fossil Reef Geological State Park and Fort Zachary Taylor Historic State Park function mainly to preserve the rich and varied history of the Keys.
 They are also worth visiting for the wildlife and unique Keys flora they support.

 Bahia Honda State Park, at MM 37 offers the most activities of any state park in the Keys.
 There are three sandy beaches for swimming, snorkeling, fishing, kayaking or canoeing.
 It accommodates any kind of camping from large motor homes to the smallest tent at its 80 campsites.
-For those who don’t like to "rough it" there are cabins.
+For those who don’t like to 'rough it' there are cabins.
 The park has nature trails for hiking, paved roads for biking, docks for boating, a gift shop, a snack bar and a chance to spot more birds than the most ardent birder even dreams about.
 It is considered the best birding spot in the Keys as per the Great Florida Birding Trail Guide.
 The endangered white crowned pigeon has been spotted during the summer months.
 The big wading birds like herons, ibises and egrets are a sure thing.

 Long Key State Park, located at MM 67.5, also offers camping.
 There are 60 sites with water and electric hookups.
 A canoe trail and two hiking trails offer plenty of opportunity to spot wildlife.
 One of my favorite wild places in the Keys is National Key Deer Refuge, located on Big Pine Key.
 The attraction here is deer, the tiny Key Deer, found nowhere else in the world.
 Although they are found predominantly on Big Pine and No Name Keys, they can also be found on Cudjoe, West Summerland, Big Torch, Howe, Little Pine, Little Torch, Middle Torch, Sugarloaf, Annette, Big Munson, Little Munson, Johnson, Knockemdown, Mayo, Porpoise, Ramrod, Toptree Hammock, Wahoo and Water Key.
 Their liquid chocolate eyes will melt the hardest heart.
 No larger than the average German Shepard, these dainty creatures are protected here and you are sure to see them if you visit the right spots.
 Due to the appeal of the little creatures, people frequently break the law against feeding wildlife.
 Because of this, they have largely lost their fear of humans and will often approach you very closely.
 The population is believed to be between 300 and 800.
 They are a high risk due mainly to automobile crashes as they are hard to see especially at dawn and dusk.
 When you see the lowered speed limit on big Pine Key, remember just that few miles-per-hour slower may save the life of one of these threatened beauties.